interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 #### Universal Transport Protocol (UTP)

-Universal Transport Protocol (UTP) is the standard and recommended transport protocol.
+The Universal Transport Protocol (UTP) is the standard and recommended transport protocol.
 It sets up a cascading chain of escrowed transfers in order to ensure delivery of funds.

 The protocol flow is described in the [Interledger whitepaper](https://interledger.org/interledger.pdf).